jamfesteq/server/jamfest.md

 1. When you first log in, the world console should say like "SetOnline Online Status [foo] (1) status [Online]
 1. You can run `make gm-foo` to update your status to 255, replacing foo with your name

+## Setup 9: Optional, get maps

+Maps are a big download so unless you care about navmesh, water, los testing, this can be skipped.

+1. Simply run `make maps`.
+This will download maps to base/maps, and the make prep command you ran earlier symlinks it.

 ## Debugging

 You can optionally debug by attaching via gdb to the running processes.
 This is only recommended if you are familiar with gdb and debugging in general